pedrofgodinho/TerminalDotfiles/README.md

 This README is shared between my [terminal dotfiles](https://github.com/pedrofgodinho/TerminalDotfiles) and my [desktop dotfiles](https://github.com/pedrofgodinho/DesktopDotfiles).
 Please reference the right section of the README for the repository you're looking at.

 ### Why are these repositories split?
 I often work on headless machines.
-On those, I'd like to have all my terminal related dotfiles, like vim and tmux configs, without the bloat of all my other dotfiles and configs.
+On those, I'd like to have all my terminal related dotfiles, like nvim and tmux configs, without the bloat of all my other dotfiles and configs.
 Because of that, I decided to split my dotfiles in two and have them in different repositories, so that I can clone one repo only when needed.
 It also allows others to copy my terminal dotfiles without messing with their desktops and vice-versa.

 ## Terminal Dotfiles
 This repository has my dotfiles for shell utilities and zsh.
-It configures zsh (with ohmyzsh and powerlevel10k), vim, and tmux.
+It configures zsh (with ohmyzsh and powerlevel10k), nvim, and tmux.
 It also includes a script to change between a simple (non-font dependent) and a complete (font dependent) powerlevel10k theme.

 ***If you clone this repository, make sure to use the `changezsh.sh` script to select your powerlevel10k theme***